KeesTucker/KeesTucker/README.md

-- 👋 Hi, I’m @KeesTucker
-- 👀 I’m interested in Unity, networking, procedural stuff, physics, tech art...
-- 🌱 I’m currently upskilling in Unreal and Fullstack web dev!
-- 💞️ LETS MAKE SOME GAMES FELLAS
+LETS MAKE SOME GAMES FELLAS
-- 📫 How to reach me: me@keestucker.com
+ADHD CODE GREMLIN

-- FYI A lot of the work on my github is quite old as it is composed of projects I worked on before full-time employment/tech-tests.
+Disclaimer: A lot of the work on my github is quite old as it is composed of projects I worked on before full-time employment.
 Prepare for some spicy code.